blastbeatsandcode/piiper/README.md

 ___
 ## :arrow_forward: Turn On Automatic USB tethering

-**You will want your RaspberryPi to be configured to automatically accept USB tethering.
+**You will want your Raspberry Pi to be configured to automatically accept USB tethering.
 This will enable you to headlessly use your device.**

 >**NOTE**: You may also download [this script](https://sourceforge.net/projects/automate-usb-tethering-rpi/files/auto-usb-tethering/download) to automatically do these steps for you.
 Just ```cd``` into where you downloaded the file and run ```sudo ./auto-usb-tethering```